boyarskiy/react-loading-spinner/README.md

 </Loading>
 ```

-You can also assign content as a prop:
+It is possible to assign content as a prop:

 ```js
 <Loading isLoading={this.props.isLoadingContent} children={Content} />